lightning-js/blits/docs/getting_started.md

-# Lightning App Development Framework
+# Blits - Lightning 3 App Development Framework

 ## Getting Started

-To begin with the Lightning 3 App Development Framework, follow these simple steps to set up your development environment and create your first Lightning 3 App.
+To begin with Blits, follow these simple steps to set up your development environment and create your first Lightning 3 App.

 ### Installation